Kowalczykowski, Steve

 National Institutes of Health MERIT Award, 2000-2010

-Fellow of American Association for the Advancement of Science, 2001
+American Association for the Advancement of Science, Fellow, 2001

 University of California, Davis, Academic Senate, Faculty Distinguished Research Award, 2005

-Fellow of the American Academy of Arts & Sciences, 2005
+American Academy of Arts & Sciences, Fellow, 2005

 PROFESSIONAL SOCIETIES: